EduardoZepeda/coffee-bytes-hugo/content/posts/go-importacion-de-paquetes-y-manejo-de-modulos/index.en.md

 )
 ```

-## Aliases when importing packages
+## Define an aliases when importing packages in Go

 Go also allows us to declare an alias when importing a package by prefixing the alias to the import path.